Ice dance scoring with live results

 Tessa Virtue & Scott Moir

 Canadian ice dance legends Tessa Virtue and Scott Moir are the most decorated ice dancers in Olympic history, winning two Olympic gold medals (Vancouver 2010, PyeongChang 2018) and one Olympic silver (Sochi 2014).
-They captured three World Championship titles (2010, 2012, 2017) and were known for their extraordinary emotional connection, flawless skating skills, and innovative programs.
+They captured three World Championship titles (2010, 2012, 2017) and became known for their deep emotional connection, exceptional skating skills, and programs that raised the discipline's ceiling.
 Their comeback from retirement to win gold at PyeongChang 2018 is one of the greatest stories in Olympic history.
 Virtue and Moir set multiple world records under the IJS and raised the standard for what ice dance partnership could achieve.

 Tatiana Navka & Roman Kostomarov